cgiacomi/sms2droid/README.md

 - Sync your iPhone to iTunes.

+- Ensure you back up your data on your Android as well.
+(Very Important!)

 - Once your iPhone is done, you need to launch the 'iPhone / iPod Touch Backup Extractor'

 - click on the 'Read Backups' button and select which backup you would like to read from.